Lady Bird Lake: Fiction or Fact?

 This area is now a "Grow Zone" (an unmowed area along the shoreline) and supports a variety of native plants, including native and adapted varieties planted by people.

 We can thank Lady Bird Johnson, Ann and Roy Butler, Roberta Crenshaw, and others who formed the Town Lake Beautification Committee in the 1970s for spearheading the effort to clean up the shoreline and plant trees along Lady Bird Lake, creating the beautiful scene we enjoy today.
 Now, City staff and resources are dedicated to maintaining Lady Bird Lake, including our Field Operations crew, who remove trash from the water five days a week, and Parks and Recreation Department staff, who provide important daily maintenance work.
 Additionally, many non-profit organizations also spend time and energy maintaining the lake and its shores.
-The Trail Foundation, Keep Austin Beautiful, Austin Parks Foundation, and Tree Folks are a few of the groups that organize volunteers to help keep Lady Bird Lake (and many other parts of town) a great place to spend time outdoors.
+The Trail Conservancy, Keep Austin Beautiful, Austin Parks Foundation, and Tree Folks are a few of the groups that organize volunteers to help keep Lady Bird Lake (and many other parts of town) a great place to spend time outdoors.

 Our Grow Zone program protects riparian (waterside) areas from mowing to allow beneficial plants to grow between the water and nearby urban areas.
 A healthy buffer of vegetation helps to keep some pollutants and trash from reaching the water, prevent shoreline erosion, and provide important habitat for urban wildlife.
 Our staff routinely remove patches of invasive plants, such as giant cane (Arundo donax) and elephant ear (Colocasia esculenta) from the shoreline to help a diverse mix of native plants to grow.